-Figure 4 shows spatially distributed emissions for 2 selected pollutants (NMVOC and NO_x), for the sum of all sectors.
-In this plot, the resolution is aggregated here by a factor 2 to increase visibility of point sources in the map.
-Apart from these point sources (clearly visible as red dots in the maps, especially in areas where area sources are less important), other major sources (shipping, road transport) as well as urban areas are shown with higher emissions.
-For NMVOC, emissions are more diffuse, with small combustion and solvent use as important contributors.
-But here also point sources are a significant contributor as shown in the map.
+Figure 4 shows spatially distributed emissions for two selected pollutants (NMVOCs and $NO_x$ ), for the sum of all sectors.
+In this plot, the resolution is aggregated here by a factor of 2 to increase visibility of point sources on the map.
+Apart from these point sources (clearly visible as red dots on the maps, especially in areas where area sources are less important), other major sources (shipping, road transport) as well as urban areas are shown with higher emissions.
+For NMVOCs, emissions are more diffuse, with small combustion and solvent use as important contributors.
+But here also point sources are a significant contributor, as shown on the map.